It’s important to understand how taxes are applied in different investment products and how this ultimately impacts your investment returns.

 Tax-free investment accounts provide a decent alternative (but note the restrictions)

 There is a catch.
-The maximum amount you can currently invest is R33 000 a year with a lifetime maximum of R500 000.
-If you exceed these limits you will incur a 40% penalty on the excess amount.
+The maximum amount you can currently invest is R33 000 per tax year with a lifetime maximum of R500 000.
+If you exceed these limits, you will incur a 40% penalty on the excess amount.